 Dusty Payne, who just last month won the Pipeline Trials event that sent him into the Billabong Pipeline Masters, was apparently surfing at the storied North Shore break this morning when he took off on a steep drop at Backdoor.
-According to video footage taken, the 29-year-old Maui native didn’t make the drop and apparently hit his head on the reef.
+According to video footage taken, the 29-year-old Maui native didn’t make the drop and hit his head on the reef.
 Around five waves passed in the nearly minute and a half he was underwater.
-A group of surfers apparently noticed he was underwater and moved in to rescue him after he wasn’t resurfacing.
+A group of surfers noticed he was underwater and moved in to rescue him after he wasn’t resurfacing.

 According to reports, Payne was taken to the hospital where he was conscious and breathing.
 There was reportedly a lot of blood on the beach when he was brought to shore.
 It was a difficult year for Payne, who fell off the World Tour and suffered through a serious back injury that required surgery.
 He did, however, have a starring role in the film Paradigm Lost, Kai Lenny’s new flick that included a handful of Maui chargers, and surfed brilliantly during the Pipe trials.